 "The seller is responsible for delivering the goods to the named place in the country of importation, including all costs and risks in bringing the goods to import destination.
 This includes duties, taxes and customs formalities."

-Our default setting will be DAP unless you have chosen otherwise, choosing DDP will incur additional charges on your DHL Express account as duty arises.
+Our default setting will be DDP unless you have chosen otherwise.

 Free Carrier / Free On Board